ChrisPoche/Tockler-Time-Parser/README.md

 - Using auto tagging, create a table of tagged records to see them at a glance
     - Auto tagging pulls tangential events together.
 If Slack event (from channel, no direct message) is followed by a browser event, pair those together
 - Dropdown of related child rows based on tag
+    - Click event on tag to filter Tag Section to results
 - Ability to toggle chart from displaying results by Apps to Tags

 Styling